huibinshen/softALIGNF/README.md

 the above publication.
 The original large image annotation datasets are taken from the [paper](http://link.springer.com/article/10.1007/s11263-010-0338-6) and multi-class bioinformatics datasets are taken from the [paper](Multiclass multiple kernel learning).

+alignfSLACK.py is the soft ALGINF implementation where an upperbound should be provided by users.

 Handle label indpendently using SVM (svm_code folder)
 -----------------------------------------------------